arcoyk/million_plot/README.md

 ws = words
 vs = vectors

 words and vectors must be corresponding. e.g. the point of "dog" appears at (x, y) = (10.32, 42.234) on the example above.
-Label appears with mouse hover.
+The label appears with mouse hover.

 You can edit this file to change the visualizing data.
 In this example, data.module.js is [UMAP](https://arxiv.org/abs/1802.03426)-compressed [Japanese word2vec model](http://www.cl.ecei.tohoku.ac.jp/~m-suzuki/jawiki_vector/).

 # Why?
 This is a part conversation visualization program.
 You can easily create interactive visualization systems for feature vectors too.
 For simple visualization purpose, consider using [Embedding Projector](https://projector.tensorflow.org/).
+For more advanced visualization, see [Arts & Culture Experiment](https://artsexperiments.withgoogle.com/freefall).